 Natalie Goldberg’s: Writing Down The Bones emphasises the importance of keeping our creative mind sharp and not succumbing to fatigue.
 Amongst countless exercises and suggestions about how to approach your craft in order to continually push your creative boundaries, she makes a point of likening our approach to that of a wild animal: When you are not writing, you are a writer too.
 It doesn’t leave you.
 Walk with an animal walk and take in everything around you as prey.
 Use your sense as an animal does – alive, watching, listening, smelling.
 This is how you should be when you are in the streets.

-It’s something I try to reinforce as often as I can.
+It’s something I try to reinforce as often as I can, enhancing my creativity.
 Being aware of your environment, sharpening your gaze forces you to take in the world around you from a heightened perspective.
 Whenever I come up against writing blocks or feel a sense of overwhelm about my writing not moving with the fluidity I anticipated, I will force myself to move.
 I leave my computer, get out of the house and take myself on a long, extended walk.
-Usually along the beach.
+Usually along the beach, where everything I see reminds me of how much creativity you see in the world.
 More often than not, at some point during that walk, I will have a sentence or answer to my initial roadblock.

 Time and time again, I have experienced the effects of moving in my environment and how much it has helped in pushing creative stagnation.
 It’s a way of tricking the mind into a type of distraction that then forces things to shift.
 The less I focus on how challenged I’m feeling by the task at hand, the more flow I invite in to help push things along.
 When I’m on my walk I try to switch off and allow myself to be absorbed in the space around me.
 I don’t listen to music, instead I take in the sounds around me.
 The people passing me by, the water lapping at the shoreline, the traffic, my breathing, the movement of the wind and the rustling of the leaves.
 I shift my attention towards this and by doing so, change my focus.